Chlamydia

 There are a number of services that do chlamydia testing, so choose the one you feel most comfortable with.

-GP surgeries, contraception clinics, young persons clinics and some pharmacies also test for and treat these infections.
+GP surgeries, contraception clinics, young people’s clinics and some pharmacies also test for and treat these infections.

 Chlamydia tests are simple and painless.